cypressf/covid-wastewater/README.md

 The wastewater measurements are higher than the reported cases in the most recent month.
 I made this chart to highlight this, and inspire people to ask why.
 Some possibilities:

+- The confidence interval of wastewater measurements is larger the higher the valeus are.
+It could be that the values aren't as high as reported, if they fall in the lower half of the confidence interval.
 - There aren't enough tests to keep up with case numbers
 - More people are testing at home and not reporting positives
 - People are asymptomatic, so they're not testing